arxenix/binexp-notes/README.md

 Must end with the `ret` instruction, which pops the top value off the stack, and jumps to it (end of a function).
 We can therefore chain multiple ROP Gadgets together for arbitrary assembly instruction execution!

 We jump to the first ROP gadget, which runs some assembly code and returns.
-Then execution jumps to our next ROP gadget because it thinks it is EIP!
+Then execution jumps to our next ROP gadget because it thinks it is EIP.

 Ex: `buffer_overflow + gadget_1_addr + gadget_2_addr + gadget_3_addr`